Jenniferbartlett/Hello-World1/README.md

 Jen here, I'm trying to learn new thing and I'm loving it.

-Daniel here-- can this be included in the branch?
+Daniel here-- can this be included in the branch, I mean "master?"